vanruc/todoApp/README.md

 	<pluralAlias>Staffs</pluralAlias>
 	<iconStyleClass>fa fa-users</iconStyleClass>
 ```
-- `name` : document name
+- `name` : Document name
-- `persistent` : name of document's database table
+- `persistent` : Name of document's database table
 - `singularAlias`: Singular alias
 - `pluralAlias`: Plural alias
-- `iconStyleClass`: document icon on the menu.
+- `iconStyleClass`: Document icon on the menu.
 [Skyve](https://skyve.org) uses `fontawesome` as an icons resource.
 You can look for any icon by following this link https://fontawesome.com/icons.
-Please take note on `fontawesome` version to find correct icons.
+Please take note of the `fontawesome` version to find correct icons.

 In some cases, may you need to define your own custom icons.
 [Skyve](https://skyve.org) support 16 and 32 pixel icons and you can refer to them through the `admin` -> `contact` document.

 ##### bizKey
 To enable the application to display references simply, each document must define a business key (bizKey) definition (similar to a Java toString() method for the document).
 The bizKey is the default representation of the entire document instance.

-bizKey was defined like below:
+bizKey is defined like below:
 ```xml
 <document name="Staff"
 				xmlns="http://www.skyve.org/xml/document"